-When couples split or divorce they might have debts which require to be arranged and often that can be hard.
-Countrywide Mediation Leicestershire can allow you to have a safe and well balanced conversation with an impartial person.
+When couples separate or divorce they might have debts which need to be sorted and sometimes that can be difficult.
+Countrywide Mediation can enable you to have a safe and balanced conversation with an impartial person.
 Contact us today for more information.

 Going through a divorce or separation process can be very traumatizing and one issue that must be resolved is what happens to the assets acquired or were in the marriage.
 The decision must also be made on what happens to joint debts you have with your spouse or those in sole names because even if the debt is not in your name, you could end up affected if the registration of the debt is under the house or property which you live.